 *If you are an employer that is looking for herder workers, there is a different process and you can find it in the resources below.

-- Register with the DOL iCERT system 150-120 calendar days before the date of need is required.
+- Register with the Foreign Labor Application Gateway (FLAG) system 150-120 calendar days before the date of need is required.

 - You must then receive a Prevailing Wage Determination (PWD) at least 60 calendar days before the date of need.